-Payment Plan – the length of the payment plan or the payment.
 Payment Plan – A while ago, I was sitting in a classroom with about a dozen and a half small business owners.
-We were in the process of bouncing ideas off of each other on different topics of business.
+We were in the process of bouncing ideas off each other on different topics of business.
 I love this kind of setting.
 There is a palpable buzz with the creativity and overall energy that exists when small business owners get together to help each other.
 Thinking outside the box is always the result.
 Woje is all about thinking creatively.
-I have a feeling this is why, when they came around to asking me, “What is it that Woje does?” the questions and creative thoughts of others expand like an explosion of excitement.
+I have a feeling this is why, when they came around to asking me, “What is it that Woje does?”
+The questions and creative thoughts of others expand like an explosion of excitement.

 Woje turns businesses into super banks.
 Banks, Merchants, Credit Cards, and Collection Agencies make money from small business sales and customers.
 All this money is being taken from your pocket.
 It doesn’t matter how big those goliath companies are when you can take them out at the knees as a comparatively little company.
 Woje gives you the simplest way to remove their pipelines and cut them down to size.